Han Chae-young: 2013–present

 After being under BH Entertainment for six years, Han left after her contract expiration in 2013 and signed with SM C&C.

 She returned to the small screen with the 2013 television series Ad Genius Lee Tae-baek, which is loosely based on internationally renowned advertising designer and social activist Jeseok Yi (a.k.a.
 Jeski), who wrote the 2010 book Ad Genius Lee Je-seok.
 The series also reunited Han with Jo Hyun-jae who previously worked together in the 2005 TV series Only You.
-Her next series was Pretty Man, playing the glamorous, successful woman that the main character (played by Jang Keun-suk) pines after.
+Her next series was Bel Ami, playing the glamorous, successful woman that the main character (played by Jang Keun-suk) pines after.
 In 2015, Han began hosting her first variety show, Take Care of My Dressing Table, where professionals in the beauty industry such as makeup artists and hairdressers share their styling tips.
 But her career remained primarily in China, where Han filmed the web series Beauty Master, followed by the TV adaptation of the Chinese novel The Rebirth of a Celebrity Superstar.

 Since 2017, she has been a cast member of KBS2's Sister's Slam Dunk, and made her singing debut as member of a temporary group called Unnies.
 In September 2017 Han returned to the big screen with the comedy film The Star Next Door, playing a star actress who has a teenage daughter (portrayed by Jin Ji-hee) that is kept a secret from the public.

 In 2018, Han was cast in the MBC weekend drama A Promise with the Gods.
 This marks Han's first Korean drama appearance in four years.

 In December 2022, Han signed with new agency J-Flex Entertainment.

+In 2024, Han was cast in Snow White's Revenge, her first-ever regular appearance in a daily soap opera since she began acting in 2000.
+At the age of 43, she took on the role of the mother of an adult actor for the first time as she played the 54-year-old villain Moon Jeong-in.